Leviticus 10 – The Conduct of Priests

 iii.
 This shows that even a legacy of great spiritual experiences can’t keep us right with God – only an abiding relationship grounded in the truth of God’s word can.

 b.
-Which He had not commanded them: They came in an unauthorized way, coming to God, but demanding to come their own way.
+Which He had not commanded them: They came in an unauthorized way, coming to God, but demanding to come according to their preference.
 Therefore, God considered this a profane fire before the LORD.

 i.
 This was a misuse of special incense.
 This incense was regarded as holy for the LORD (Exodus 30:35-37).
 It wasn’t to be used in someone’s experiment with God.

 iii.
-The fire in the altar of burnt offering was sacred because it was kindled by God Himself.
+The fire in the altar of burnt offering was sacred because it was kindled by God Himself (Leviticus 9:24).
 Nadab and Abihu offered a fire of their own making.
-Perhaps they thought that all fire was the same, and the undiscerning may have agreed with them.
+Perhaps they thought that all fire was the same, and an undiscerning person may have agreed with them.
 But all fire isn’t the same and there is a huge difference between the fire kindled by God and fire conjured up by man.

-iv.
+v.
 We also should not forget that Satan himself can deceive with fire.
-In the great tribulation the Antichrist and his lieutenant will be able to make fire come down from heaven on the earth in the sight of men (Revelation 13:13).
+In the great tribulation the Antichrist and his associate will be able to make fire come down from heaven on the earth in the sight of men (Revelation 13:13).
 They will use this fire to deceive the undiscerning.

-v.
-Worst of all, before the LORD probably means they dared even to go past the veil into the Most Holy Place.
+c.
+Before the LORD: This may have the sense that they dared even to go past the veil into the Holy of Holies, behind the veil to where the ark of the covenant was.
 Perhaps they thought they had accomplished too much during their time of consecration, and were now worthy to go right in.

 2. (2) The judgment of God upon Nadab and Abihu.